Youth Justice Programs

 Multisystemic Therapy (MST)

-The MST Program is an intensive, short-term intervention (3-5 months) which involves the whole family.
-It is a home-based and/or virtual, family-focused treatment which aims to reduce antisocial behaviour and improve family functioning, peer relations, and school performance of youth ages 12-17.
+The MST Program is an intensive, short-term intervention (3-5 months) which involves the whole family, and the youth’s support system.
+It is a home-based, family-focused treatment which aims to reduce antisocial behaviour and improve family functioning, peer relations, and school performance of youth ages 12-17.
 Sessions are goal-focused, strength-based, and occur 2+ times a week in the youth’s natural environment.

 STEPS – Youth Community Counselling Program

-The STEPS – Youth Community Counselling Program is an outreach-based and/or virtual counselling and case management programs for youth ages 15-17 years.
-Counsellors meet youth where they are at, providing support to youth experiencing on-going mental health challenges, who may be under-housed or homeless and/or likely to transition into adult services.
+The STEPS – Youth Community Counselling Program is an outreach-based counselling and care management program for youth ages 15-17 years.
+Counsellors provide support to youth experiencing on-going mental health challenges, who may be under-housed or homeless and/or likely to transition into adult services.
 This program utilizes a strength-based, client-centered approach, focusing on immediate needs and long-term goals.

 Youth Justice Committee Program (YJC)